 Let’s assume that the Customs value of goods is AU$20,000 subject to a 5% import duty.

-An import declaration could be made by the importer or an agent to provide the Australian Customs with information about the imported goods.
+The importer or an agent could make an import declaration to provide the Australian Customs with information about the imported goods.

 The document contains the importer’s details, products’ means of transportation, custom value, and tariff classification.

 Also, if you wish to clear goods with a value above AU$1,000, an import declaration will be necessary alongside duties, taxes, and other applicable charges.

 How can I legally reduce the import duty?

 The only legal method to lower the import duty is by reducing the customs value.

 A reduced-order volume will guarantee a lesser importation value, which directly reduces the taxable import duty.

 In Australian Customs, duty rates are calculated as 5% of the customs value.
 The parameters that make up the customs value are:

 - Total product cost